How We Gave 3 Citizenships to Our Son (๐Ÿ‡ณ๐Ÿ‡ฑ, ๐Ÿ‡ญ๐Ÿ‡บ, ๐Ÿ‡ฒ๐Ÿ‡ฐ)

 More specifically, “ethnic Hungarians” can apply for simplified naturalization if they can prove their ancestral lineage.

-To come to the point: based on my wife’s grandma’s origins, my wife acquired Hungarian citizenship without ever living in the country.
+To come to the point: based on my wife’s origins, she acquired Hungarian citizenship without ever living in the country.

 My Naturalization – Acquiring Dutch Citizenship